HINKOKO/holbertonschool-system_algorithms/huffman_coding/Learnings.md

   ### <div id=3> **What is a Huffman code** </div>

   Huffman code is a famous **greedy algorithm** and its a particular kind of **optimal prefix code** used for lossless data compression <br>
+  [ lossless != lossy ; lossless means that we can restore all elements of a file during the decompression stage, without sacrifying data and quality] <br>
   The main idea behind terrifying **Huffman Coding** concept, is that symbols that appears the more **often** will be encoded as **shorter-bit strings** while symbols that appears the **less** will be encoded as **longer-bits strings.** <br>
   <br>
   Beware ! symbols/characters frequencies varies from one message to another, there is no Huffman coding that will work for all messages !
 There is an algorithm for generating the Huffman code for a given message, which can be then used to decode only the same message. <br>